The Queen’s Gambit Ending, Explained

 The Queen’s Gambit Recap

-The series begins in the morning of Beth’s second match with the Russian world champion, Vasily Borgov (Marcin Dorocinski), in Paris.
-She is terribly late because of all of the booze she had consumed the night before.
+The series begins on the morning of Beth’s second match with the Russian world champion, Vasily Borgov (Marcin Dorocinski), in Paris.
+She is late because of all of the booze she had consumed the night before.
 As she takes her seat opposite Borgov, the scene cuts to a little over a decade earlier, to the death of her mother in an apparent accident and her arrival at Methuen Home, an orphanage for girls.

 There, she meets Jolene (Moses Ingram), a spirited young girl who is a few years older than Beth and has resigned herself to the fact that she will never get adopted; Helen Deardorff (Christiane Seidel), the woman who runs the place; and Mr. Shaibel (Bill Camp), the orphanage’s custodian who gives Beth her first chess lessons.
 As the story is initially set in the 1950s, the orphanage is legally allowed to give the girls tranquilizer pills, to which Beth develops an addiction.
-Jolene convinces her not to take them immediately during the day but to save them for the night to enjoy the aftereffect.
+Jolene convinces her not to take them immediately during the day but to save them for the night to enjoy the aftereffects.

 The $100 cash prize makes Alma realize that her adoptive daughter can make her financial woes go away.
 The two women come to an unspoken understanding.
 While accompanying Beth to various tournaments brings to Alma’s previously tedious life a sense of fulfillment, she provides the young, brilliant girl with a stable home.
-Through Alma, Beth gains access to the regular supply of, first tranquilizer pills, and then liquor.
+Through Alma, Beth gains access to the regular supply of, first, tranquilizer pills and then liquor.
 As she continues to win, her dependence on drugs and alcohol grows.
 In this way, it’s the price of both brilliance and self-expectations that she pays in full.

 The Queen’s Gambit Ending

 As a chess player, this is the lowest moment in her life.
 As an addict, this is her moment of reckoning.
 After she returns to the US, her friends try but fail to pull her back from the edges of the depressional abyss.
-It is then that her old friend from the orphanage, Jolene, walks back into her life.
+Then, her old friend from the orphanage, Jolene, walks back into her life.
 She was there when Beth first started taking the pills and is acutely aware of the effect that they have on her.
 Jolene’s physical presence in Beth’s home prevents her from drinking and finding an easy way out than dealing with the torrential emotions that are threatening to overwhelm her.

 A Father Figure